Bugs Bunny: 21st century

 In 2020, Bugs began appearing on the HBO Max streaming series Looney Tunes Cartoons.
 His design for this series primarily resembles his Bob Clampett days, complete with yellow gloves and his signature carrot.
-His personality is a combination of Freleng's trickery, Clampett's defiance, and Jones’ resilience, while also maintaining his confident, insolent, smooth-talking demeanor.
+His personality is a combination of Freleng's trickery, Clampett's defiance, and Jones' resilience, while also maintaining his confident, insolent, smooth-talking demeanor.
 Bugs is voiced by Eric Bauza, who is also the current voice of Daffy Duck and Tweety, among others.
-In 2020, the USPS issued a new set of Bugs stamps.
+In 2020, the United States Postal Service issued a new set of Bugs stamps.
 This was a part from a collection honoring the classic Looney Tunes characters.
 Bugs is presented there in a range of comical positions and facial expressions.
 Bugs made his return to movie theaters in the 2021 Space Jam sequel Space Jam: A New Legacy, this time starring NBA superstar LeBron James.
 In 2022, a new pre-school animated series titled Bugs Bunny Builders aired on HBO Max and Cartoonito.
 He is again voiced by Eric Bauza.
-Bugs has also appeared in numerous video games, including the Bugs Bunny's Crazy Castle series, Bugs Bunny Birthday Blowout, Bugs Bunny: Rabbit Rampage, Bugs Bunny in Double Trouble, Looney Tunes B-Ball, Looney Tunes Racing, Looney Tunes: Space Race, Bugs Bunny Lost in Time, Bugs Bunny and Taz Time Busters, Loons: The Fight for Fame, Looney Tunes: Acme Arsenal, Scooby Doo and Looney Tunes: Cartoon Universe, Looney Tunes Dash, Looney Tunes World of Mayhem and MultiVersus.
+Bugs has also appeared in numerous video games, including the Bugs Bunny's Crazy Castle series, The Bugs Bunny Birthday Blowout (1990), Bugs Bunny Rabbit Rampage (1994), Bugs Bunny in Double Trouble (1996), Looney Tunes B-Ball (1995), Bugs Bunny: Lost in Time (1999), Bugs Bunny & Taz: Time Busters, Looney Tunes Racing, Looney Tunes: Space Race (all 2000), Loons: The Fight for Fame (2002), Looney Tunes: Acme Arsenal (2007), Scooby Doo and Looney Tunes: Cartoon Universe, Looney Tunes Dash (2014), Looney Tunes World of Mayhem and MultiVersus (2024).
+In 2025, Bugs featured as a playable pilot in Bullet Hell game, Acecraft.
+In 2026, Bugs had a cameo as a whistleblower in the film Coyote vs. Acme.